Skip to main content

 • Please note, other departments may have their own databases where they keep attorney contact information.
 Please make sure you are informing all applicable departments.

-• No. Requests for co-counsel to provide direct client representation must be made in writing to the analyst assigned to the county in which those services are sought.
+• No. Requests for co-counsel to provide direct client representation must be submited to the OPDC Trial Support & Development division.

 • If approved, co-counsel will bill directly to Accounts Payable and does not need a PAE.